ImaanBontle/SDV-immersive-weathers/README.md

 ***For players:** This mod will not work properly with mods that change the weather ([see incompatible mods](#incompatible)).*

 The first of the sister mods to be released, Climate Control allows you to define custom weather probabilities for every day of the year, rather than using the fixed seasonal rules from the vanilla game.
 Yup, gone are the days of weather being unrealistically confined to the separate seasons!
 Now, you might witness more frequent thunderstorms as Summer arrives, or shiver from the increasing chances of snow as Winter rolls over the horizon.
 Finally, an excuse to dress up as Ned Stark on Spirit's Eve!

-#### Features:

 - Unique daily weather odds:
     - Experience snow in Fall or rain in Winter, thanks to cubic spline interpolation.